$5,195 | Completing Grades 6 – 8

 Say your goodbyes and head to the airport for the flight home.

-• We’ll be tent camping across California, from the coast to the mountains.
+• We’ll be tent camping across California, from the coast to the mountains for the majority of the trip.
+We also spend two nights in a family friendly hostel at the start of the trip.

 Setup & Breakdown: Everyone helps set up camp, cook, clean, and keep the site running.